npmcomponent/scttnlsn-listable/README.md

 Returns the index of the given item or `-1` if it is not in the list.

+### .sort(comparator, options)

+Sort the items in the list according to the comparator function.
+Emits `reset` event unless `silent: true` is passed as an option.

 ### .get(id)

 Get an item identified by the given id.